NWalker1208/auto-mute/README.md

   - Using a separate [forced alignment tool](https://github.com/pettarin/forced-alignment-tools) was another option.
   - I ended up going with faster-whisper as they implement the DTW approach while being very performant overall.
 - Avoid writing intermediate files to disk, or at least keep them in a temp directory.
+- Avoid re-extracting/transcribing audio if the input file hasn't changed.